PROFILE:

 the-audience technique Harris was using in his stage show at the time," Suzie explains.

-C: Presidential candidate George McGovern with Gene, August 17, 1971.
+C: Late presidential candidate George McGovern with Gene, August 17, 1971.

 R: Suzie with the late actor and swimming champion Buster Crabbe, September 24, 1970